 We toss nearly every remaining fresh vegetable in all its incarnations following an event into a container and cover it with distilled water.
 One key is not to ever use water from the tap because the typically high fluoride and chlorine content of standard tap water will kill kombucha’s flavor.
 Distilled water is the solution and once it’s added to our floral and vegetal base, we cover it and let is steep for between three to five days.

 The next step is to strain it and then, for every gallon of liquid, we add one cup of white sugar.
 This might seem like it would result in a kombucha that was too sweet and at first it’s true.

 That’s where the role of the “mother” or the “scoby” comes in.
 The yeast in a scoby is starving for sugar and after it’s introduced to the kombucha, it gets to work, consuming sugar as fast and as furiously as it can.

 We let the scoby do its thing for between two to three weeks.
 The warmer the environment, the faster it will work its magic.
 Throughout this process, it elevates the brightness, drastically tempers the sweetness and intensifies the vibrancy.
 It’s also during this time that the kombucha’s effervescence emerges.

 The result is a kombucha that is a direct extension of The Chef's Garden, a mirror of the farm in all its complex, dynamic, thriving beauty.
 We've begun incorporating kombucha into our events.
 There's a marigold and nasturtium kombucha that we've recently worked into a cocktail and there's so much on the kombucha horizon here at the CVI that we invite you to come and experience for yourself.

-What's most exciting about our kombuchas is that much like our CVI event, no two are ever exactly the same.
-Come and discover the effervescent world of kombuchas for yourself.
+What's most exciting about our kombuchas is that much like our CVI events, no two are ever exactly the same.
+Explore the effervescent world of kombuchas for yourself.
 Every sip will be an adventure!